grafana/mimir/docs/sources/tools/mimirtool/_index.md

 mimirtool rules diff <file_path>...
 ```

-The format of the file is the same as in [rules load](#load).
+The format of the file is the same format as shown in [rules load](#load).

-#### Sync
+### Sync

 This command compares rules against the rules in your Grafana Mimir cluster.
-It applies any differences to your Grafana
+It applies any differences to your Grafana Mimir cluster.
-Mimir cluster.

 ```bash
 mimirtool rules sync <file_path>...
 ```

-The format of the file is the same as in [rules load](#load).
+The format of the file is the same format as shown in [rules load](#load).

-### Remote read
+## Remote read

-Grafana Mimir exposes a [remote read API] which allows access to the stored series.
-The `remote-read` subcommand
-of `mimirtool` allows you to interact with its API, to find out which series are stored.
+Grafana Mimir exposes a [remote read API] which allows the system to access the stored series.
+The `remote-read` subcommand `mimirtool` enables you to interact with its API, and to determine which series are stored.

 [remote read api]: https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations

-#### Remote read show statistics
+### Remote read show statistics

-The `remote-read stats` command summarizes statistics of the stored series matching the selector.
+The `remote-read stats` command summarizes statistics of the stored series that match the selector.

-##### Example
+#### Example

 ```bash
 mimirtool remote-read stats --selector '{job="node"}' --address http://demo.robustperception.io:9090 --remote-read-path /api/v1/read
 ```

-The output is the following:
+Running the command results in the following output:

 ```console
 INFO[0000] Create remote read client using endpoint 'http://demo.robustperception.io:9090/api/v1/read'